Dev-I-J/JNote/docs/source/getting-started.md

 # Getting Started

-In this guide, you will learn how to install and use JNote.
+In this guide, you will learn how to install and run JNote.

 ## Requirements

 In order to work properly, JNote requires at least the following specifications:

 * Windows(32 or 64 bit), Mac or Linux operating system(OS).
-* 4 GB RAM.
+* 2 GB RAM.
-* 50 ~ 240 MB storage (Depends on the operationg system).
+* 120 ~ 240 MB storage (Depends on the operationg system).

 ## Installation